punithadevaraj/Machine-Learning-Project/README.md

 </div>

 - Second dataset for pneumonia and normal chest X-rays were gathered from the NIH Clinical Center (X. Wang et al., 2017)(https://openaccess.thecvf.com/content_cvpr_2017/papers/Wang_ChestX-ray8_Hospital-Scale_Chest_CVPR_2017_paper.pdf).
 We focused on pneumonia X-rays from the NIH dataset based on prior research that suggests that many COVID-19 patients develop pneumonia (CDC, 2020).
 The NIH dataset consists of 16,756 images, but due to computational limitations when training our model, we have randomly chosen 1360 normal and 1360 pneumonia images.
 The existing reference paper of Dark Net has only 500 normal and 500 pneumonia cases.
 We preferred choosing more images to train the model efficiently as well as with more data.

+## REQUIREMENTS

+- Use Anaconda Navigator https://www.anaconda.com/products/individual.
+Prefer Graphical Installer while download.
+- To train the model, use Google Colab. https://colab.research.google.com/ if there is no powerful GPU available in your personal computer.

 ## INSTALLATION